koichi-saito-sony/koichi-saito-sony.github.io/unsupervised-vocal-dereverb/audio_samples.md

 </table>
 <br>

-*Since ME is trained with 16 kHz vocals, all samples of ME are sampled at 16 kHz.*
+*Note that the audio samples of ME are 16 kHz since ME is trained with 16 kHz vocals.
+All the other audio samples are 44.1 kHz*

 # Reference
 [1] Koo, S. Paik, and K. Lee, "Reverb conversion of mixed vocal tracks using an end-to-end convolutional deep neural network," in Proceedings of the IEEE International Conference on Acoustics, Speech and Signal Processing, 2021, pp. 81–85.